bva-bme/Controlled_DQN/README.md

-# Controlled_DQN
-Improving DQN with robust control
+# Deep Q-learning with robust control